The 40th Nicol-Brown Amateur Invitational

 Nick Hudson (Houston, Texas)

-Our judges will begin the Nicol-Brown weekend with a live concert at 7:30 pm at St. Mark Presbyterian.
+Our judges began the Nicol-Brown weekend with a concert at 7:30 pm at St. Mark Presbyterian.

 9:30 am 6/8 Marches